thinkbigthings/seebie/reactjs/README.md

-# Project Argus
+# Seebie - Sleep Analysis Tool

-This is a project to aggregate inventory across physical dispensaries.
+This is a project to record and analyze your sleep.

 ## Prerequisites